yahoo/HaloDB/README.md

 ### System requirements.
 * HaloDB requires Java 8 to run, but has not yet been tested with newer Java versions.
 * HaloDB has been tested on Linux running on x86 and on MacOS.
 It may run on other platforms, but this hasn't been verified yet.
+* Disable Transparent Huge Pages and swapping (vm.swappiness=0).

 ### Restrictions.
 * Size of keys is restricted to 128 bytes.
-* HaloDB doesn't order keys and hence doesn't support range scans
+* HaloDB don't support range scans or ordered access.

 # Benchmarks.
 [Benchmarks](https://github.com/yahoo/HaloDB/blob/master/docs/benchmarks.md).